alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2020-04-04-intro-cryptography 3.markdown

 date:   2020-04-04 09:15:16 +0200
 categories: cryptography
 ---
 This is the third part of Introduction to Cryptography.
-The post covers APIs.
+The post covers the Java APIs that implement the same algorithms that we spoke about in the previous post, symmetric and asymmetric encryption, as well as signatures.

-### APIs
+### Java APIs

 I am going to exemplify here the concepts from the previous posts using the Java Cryptography Extensions (JCE).
 Most programming languages have similar cryptographic support.
+JCE revolves around the following classes:

-- KeyGenerator - key generator for symmetric encryption
+- `KeyGenerator` - key generator for symmetric encryption
-- SecretKey - the generated symmetric key
+- `SecretKey` - the generated symmetric key
-- SecureRandom - cryptographically secure random number generator
+- `SecureRandom` - cryptographically secure random number generator
-- IvParameterSpec - initialization vector for the algorithm (remember that the Cypher Block Chaining (CBC) requires an init vector)
+- `IvParameterSpec` - initialization vector for the algorithm (remember that the Cypher Block Chaining (CBC) requires an init vector)
-- KeyPairGenerator - key generator for asymmetric encryption
+- `KeyPairGenerator` - key generator for asymmetric encryption
-- PublicKey - the public key
+- `PublicKey` - the public key
-- PrivateKey - the private key
+- `PrivateKey` - the private key
-- Cipher - perform the work of the symmetric / asymmetric encryption
+- `Cipher` - perform the work of the symmetric / asymmetric encryption
-- Signature - performs the work of the signature algorithm
+- `Signature` - performs the work of the signature algorithm
-- CipherInputStream - input stream for decrypting
+- `CipherInputStream` - input stream for decryption
-- CipherOutputStream - result of the algorithm stored as an output stream
+- `CipherOutputStream` - output stream for encryption

-Current Java implementation, Java 14, supports the following algorithms: [link](https://docs.oracle.com/en/java/javase/14/docs/specs/security/standard-names.html)
+The current Java implementation, Java 14, supports the following algorithms: [link](https://docs.oracle.com/en/java/javase/14/docs/specs/security/standard-names.html)

 ```java
 /**